 Although educating users on MFA risks is critical, technology can help as well.
 By providing additional context within the MFA notification, users can make an informed decision whether to approve.
 For example, some MFA solutions display the timestamp, application, and/or location within the notification.
 Others display a unique login code on the web login page that must be matched to the same code in the notification.
 Or, consider using OTP passcodes instead of push, which tend to be more resilient in the face of these attacks.
 Whichever solution you chose, these techniques will reduce the possibility of end users accidentally approving requests they did not initiate.

 When possible, consider passwordless methods as an alternative to notification-based MFA.
-FIDO2, for example, is specifically designed to resist “man in the middle” attacks by requiring a direct cryptographic connection between the authenticator and the web application.
+FIDO2, for example, is specifically designed to resist phishing and “man in the middle” (MitM) or “adversary in the middle” (AitM) attacks by requiring a direct cryptographic connection between the authenticator and the web application.
 Even with phishing-resistant methods like FIDO, however, MFA is only as secure as the credential lifecycle.
 This lifecycle starts with MFA enrollment, but also includes events such as device replacement and credential resets.
 These activities are some of the likeliest instances for attackers to gain unauthorized access.

 Finally, organizations must recognize that prevention is only half of the solution.
 Identity systems must also aid in the detection and remediation of attacks in progress.
 Consecutive login failures or excessive login attempts are two examples of potential indicators of suspicious activity.
 This information can be fed into security information and event management (SIEM) solutions for further investigation by Security Operations staff or used to trigger an account review in an identity governance and administration (IGA) platform.